The First Book

 Introduction by Robbie

 This was the first complete book I read to Gilly.
-It began with The Piper at the Gates of Dawn on 8 September 2020 — the chapter that changed everything, that moved us from poems to novels.
+It began with me deciding to read The Piper at the Gates of Dawn on 8 September 2020, and that began the move from ‘just’ the poems to the whole novels.
 When I asked if she’d like the whole book, she said yes.

 And during the reading, on 17 November, she said: “You should do a Wind in the Willows podcast or a series of same.”
 She saw where this was going before I did.

 The book means a lot to our family.
-My father loved it, and we used to go and see a stage show with the same actor playing Mole year after year — I think he was in his 80s when we last went.
-Gilly herself had memories of it from childhood — the snow story, Toad’s trial, the river — and listening again brought them back, layered now with new feeling.
+My father, who we came to call Père when I was a teenager, a name that lasted until he died in 2001, loved it, and when I was a little boy, six, seven and eight maybe, we used to go to London from Kent, where I grew up, and see the stage show at Christmas time.
+The same actor played Mole year after year, I think he was in his 80s when we last went.
+Gilly herself had memories of it from childhood: the snow story, Toad’s trial, the river.
+And listening again brought them back, layered now with new feeling.

-The Wind in the Willows is where a daily practice of poetry became something larger.
-It is the root of everything that followed — War and Peace, Dickens, Tolstoy, nearly six years of reading.
-It all started here, on the river bank.
+The Wind in the Willows is where the daily practice of poetry became something larger.
+It is the root of everything that followed, War and Peace, Dickens, Tolstoy, nearly six years of reading.
+It all started here with a little Otter who went missing and the great god Pan.

 What Gilly Said